Transforma logo

 Streaming sticks

 This subsection claims that a large portion of the Home Video market is HDMI sticks, and talks about their features, uses, benefits, and the connectivity technology used to support these devices.
 It then talks about the growth opportunity for streaming sticks as well as the hurdles they may face.
 For instance, while customers who are entrenched in Apple or Amazon will be inclined towards purchasing a device from this sector, its market will face stiff competition in the upcoming time as smart TVs become more common and sophisticated.
+It further adds that many smart TV manufacturers have partnered with these HDMI device makers (such as Roku and Fire TV) to have a compatible built-in streaming interface.

 Set-top boxes

-This subsection explains how traditional set-top boxes are gradually using the internet and the benefits of doing so.
-It also lists the challenges associated with set-top boxes which will impact their adoption and provides a few examples of relevant IoT deployments in this application, including Amazon Fire Stick and Google Chromecast.
+It also lists the challenges associated with set-top boxes which will impact their adoption, charts the connectivity technology used in these devices (including Wi-Fi and ethernet), and provides a few examples of relevant IoT deployments in this application, including Amazon Fire Stick and Google TV Streamer.

 Home Audio

 This section first describes what home audio devices are, and then talks about their features (such as being able to connect to multiple speakers) and the communication technologies they use (like Wi-Fi and Ethernet).
 It then discusses factors that are driving the demand for connected home audio products (like fewer people choosing to listen to music they physically own) and lists a few challenges to this market (such as many devices being sold as second-hand ones).
-It also mentions that many devices retrofit connectivity to existing audio hardware (along with its advantage) and describes a few examples of relevant IoT deployments in this application, like Bluesound Pulse Flex 2i and Audio Pro C10 MKII.
+It also mentions that many devices retrofit connectivity to existing audio hardware (along with its advantage) and describes a few examples of relevant IoT deployments in this application, like Bluesound Pulse Flex (2025) and Audio Pro C10 MKII.

 Smart Speakers